How is Berkeley Humane funded?

 What is included in your adoption fees?

 All of our animals receive veterinary and behavioral evaluations, spay or neuter surgery, vaccinations, microchip, heartworm testing (dogs over 6 months), FeLV/FIV testing (cats), heartworm preventative, flea and tick preventative and de-worming.
-Our adoption package includes adoption counseling and follow-up calls, a take-home adoption packet, temporary collar and ID tag, temporary leash or carrier, a certificate for a free examination at a local veterinary hospital, and (for dogs) half off your first training class with us!
+Our adoption package includes adoption counseling and follow-up calls, a take-home adoption packet, temporary collar and ID tag, temporary leash or carrier, a certificate for a free examination at a local veterinary hospital, and (for dogs) half off your first training class with us.

 How do I become a volunteer?

-The Berkeley Humane Society is thrilled to have the support of our wonderful volunteer force.
+Berkeley Humane is thrilled to have the support of our wonderful volunteer force.
 We have a variety of volunteer opportunities, ranging from working with the shelter animals, to providing foster care, to assisting with special events and administrative needs.
-To discover all the wonderful ways to get involved at Berkeley Humane, please visit the Volunteer Opportunities section of our website.
+To discover all the wonderful ways to get involved at Berkeley Humane, please visit the Volunteer section of our website.